awsdocs/amazon-fsx-file-gateway-user-guide/doc_source/use-fsxw-gateway.md

 1. Choose **Finish** to complete your mount point\.

-## Test your FSx File<a name="TestFileFsxShare"></a>
+## Test your FSx File Gateway<a name="TestFileFsxShare"></a>

  You can copy files and directories to your mapped drive\.
 The files automatically upload to your FSx for Windows File Server file system\.

 **To upload files from your Windows client to Amazon FSx**

-1. On your Windows client, navigate to the drive that you mounted your file share on\.
-The name of your drive is preceded by the name of your file system name\.
+1. On your Windows client, navigate to the drive that you mounted your file system on\.
+The name of the drive is preceded by the name of your file system\.

 1. Copy files or a directory to the drive\.

 **Note**
-File gateways don't support creating hard or symbolic links on a file share\.
+File Gateways don't support creating hard or symbolic links on a file share\.